johlym/johnathan-org/src/_posts/2018-10-30-recap-of-apples-updated-hardware-from-todays-event-in-brooklyn.md

 ![iPad Pro with attached Apple Pencil 2nd-generation](/content/images/wp-content/uploads/2018/10/ipad_pro_2nd_gen.jpg "ipad\_pro\_2nd\_gen.jpg")

-The 3rd-generation iPad Pro comes with a host of design changes that weren’t a surprise to anyone following the rumors.
+The 3rd-generation iPad Pro comes with a host of design changes that weren't a surprise to anyone following the rumors.
 The home button is gone and in its place is an edge-to-edge display (with no notch!) and Face ID support.

 - **Sizes:** 11″ and 12.9″